RahilChadha/Credit-risk-assessment/README.md

 The project includes the following files and directories:

-- `credit-project.ipynb`: Jupyter notebook containing all the code and analysis.
+- `Credit_Risk_Assesment.ipynb`: Jupyter notebook containing the complete codebase and analysis for assessing credit risk.
+- `Credit_Risk_AI.ipynb`: Jupyter notebook integrating a language model AI to address your questions and concerns about the credit risk process.
+- `Credit_Risk_KPI.ipynb`:Jupyter notebook focused on data analysis, showcasing critical Key Performance Indicators (KPIs) related to credit card data.
+- `Credit_Risk_Test.ipynb`: A notebook where you can interactively test the developed model to predict whether a customer (or yourself) is likely to default.
 - `README.md`: Detailed description of the project.
-- `data/`: Directory to store datasets (not included in the repository for privacy reasons).
+- `datasets`: Directory designated for storing datasets and associated pickle files.
-- `models/`: Directory to save trained models.
+- `models/`: Directory for saving trained machine learning models.
 - `images/`: Directory to save plots and visualizations.

 ## Data Overview